“See you later, hon,” I called over my shoulder, “I’m meeting Stan at The Pit for beers.”

 “Who types grocery lists?”

-She explains.
-“A woman in my quilting group said her husband struggles with her hand-written lists, so she types and prints them.
+“A woman in my quilting group said her husband struggles with her hand-writing just like you with mine, so she typed and printed her lists for him.
 Everyone loved the idea and now we are all doing it.”

 Talk about not good.

 The challenge with an illegible list is simple.
 You have to decipher it.
 The challenge with a typed list is much more complicated, you have to make sense of what is clearly written.

 - Turkey: 1 ½ lb for each guest

 How many guests are we having?
 Who knows?
 The appearance of children and grandchildren is utterly unpredictable, and goodness knows how many friends and lovers each might drag with them.